CryptoBlades/cb-api-nfts/README.md

   "preprocessor": "cb-character.js", // the file name of the preprocessor script (see the preprocessor example below) "image": "generator", // "ipfs or generator.
 (If generator, please provide the 'artsgenerator' file") "artsgenerator": { // (optional)
-      "script": "cb-character.js", // the file name of your nft image/arts generator. (see the artsgenerator example below) "root": "https://api.cryptoblades.io/nfts/images/cb-character/" // the base url of your images directory },
+      "script": "cb-character.js", // the file name of your nft image/arts generator script. (see the artsgenerator example below)
+      "root": "https://api.cryptoblades.io/nfts/images/cb-character/" // the base url of your images directory },
   "token": {